What it’s like to work on an apple farm in hopes of getting a second year visa in Australia.

 Despite all the negatives about my situation, it will all be worth it when I get my second year visa.
 Australia is an amazing country, and I can put up with a few months of shit if it means I get to live here for another year.

 There are some other bright sides to apple picking as well.
-I get unlimited free apples, and I’m still not sick of them even though I eat about three a day.
+I get unlimited free apples, and I’m still not sick of them even though I eat about five a day.
 I often see kangaroos hopping around the farm, and our neighborhood cows provide lots of background noise to entertain us while picking.

 Stanthorpe has some incredible sunsets and sunrises, and I spent lots of time at the gym, library, and park to pass the time.
 I’ve met lots of interesting and friendly people here at the hostel, and we’ve had some great times while working on the farm and partying at the local pub.
 One Sunday the hostel owners drove a bunch of us to a nearby National Park for some hiking, and there’s also one nice lookout in Stanthorpe that you can walk to from the hostel.